 Forest bathing is taking time to unwind and connect with nature to improve your health.
 Simply put: Forest bathing is retreating to nature to immerse in the forest atmosphere.

-The practice originated in Japan in the late 1980s.
+The practise originated in Japan in the late 1980s.

 Most of us think of a sweaty hike when we think of a trip to the woods.
 Forest bathing is set at a much slower pace and is focused on fully experiencing the nature around us.
 It isn’t about covering a set distance, raising your heart rate or even about the exercise.

 Forest bathing has many benefits, including:

 One Japanese study demonstrated that after a three-day camping trip in the forest, participants averaged a whopping 50 percent increase in natural killer cell activity.
 Forest bathing has been scientifically shown to increase immunity, decrease the risk of cancer and help you to recover from illness faster.

 Decreased risk of heart attack

 Multiple forest bathing studies have demonstrated its ability to significantly reduce blood pressure, stress levels and pulse rate.
 A trip through the woods will also increase your body’s adiponectin levels.
 These have an anti-inflammatory effect on blood vessel cells and have been shown to decrease the risk of heart attack.

 Increased adiponectin is also inversely related to obesity and insulin resistance.
 The substance is secreted by fat cells and regulates our fat metabolism, glucose levels and weight gain.
 Forest bathing reduces blood glucose levels, even in diabetics.
 Diabetic patients did a forest bathe walk every eight months for six years.
 Even though their time spent forest bathing was very spaced out, their blood glucose levels still showed significant improvement.